 While kayaking, I cut them from underwater forests and have floating ocean sessions.
 Yes, edible.
 Eat all parts.
+Except the hold-fast, I think.

 Black gold (nori) (Pyropia abbottiae)

 A pillar food for coastal Indigenous Peoples, harvested in May.
 When I paddled into Bella Bella, the roofs were covered in sun-drying Pyropia.
 A vitaminbooster for all dishes-fish, rice, spaghetti, etc. Sometimes fried into "seaweed chips."